OpusCapita/react-crudeditor/README.md

           ?render: {
             Component: <FieldInputComponent>,  // see "FieldInputComponent" subheading.
             ?valueProp: {
-              ?name: <string, a name of Component's prop with field value, "value" by default>, ?type: <string, a type of field value passed to the Component, "string" by default>
+              ?name: <string, a name of Component prop with field value, "value" by default>, ?type: <string, a type of field value passed to the Component, "string" by default>
             }
           }